caltechlibrary/andor/README.md

 For public facing content (e.g. the things you want Google, Bing, et el. to find) can be deployed by a simple batch process that updates a public website.
-It can be external to the curratorial aspects of a digital object repository.
+It can be external to the curatorial aspects of a digital object repository.

 ### user plus workflow, a simple model